mapzen/documentation/docs/overview/billing.md

 You also receive [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) in the header for the server's response to your query.

-1. Make sure you are signed into your Mapzen account.
+1. Sign in to your Mapzen account.
-2. Click your profile menu and click Dashboard.
+2. In the top corner of the page, click `Account` and click `Dashboard`.
 This page shows your current Mapzen API keys.
-3. Click one of your API keys in the list and click Usage.
+3. Click one of your API keys in the list and click `Usage`.
 The graphs show the number of requests on this key for each product.

+There is not currently an API for directly accessing your usage information.

 ????

+However, after you make an API call to a Mapzen service, you can get more information in the HTTP headers of the response.
+HTTP headers are embedded metadata that tells your browser (or other software) how to make sense of the request.

+X-ApiaxleProxy-Qpd-Left

+????
+Is this still valid?
+Is there a queries per month header?
+Does it list only free usage?

 ## Request a bill credit for service issues